MeerKatDev/merkle_tree_ex/README.md

 # MerkleTree

+Disclaimer: the cloning could be a bit slower because of the samples/input-100k.txt file.

 Implementation of a Merkle tree as a test assignment.
 The tree is assumed binary.
 The input is assumed already hashed, so there was no need to rehash the first level.